 The SFL aims to make every effort to reach excellence in foreign language training.
-This manual has been prepared to explain the quality policies in various fields of the applications in order to contribute to the quality concepts pursued on the whole.
+This manual has been prepared to explain the quality policies in various fields of applications to contribute to the quality concepts pursued on the whole.

-1.2 Mission, vision and shared expectations
+1.2 Mission, vision, and shared expectations

-The SFL functions in line with the mission and vision in order to raise individuals who are qualified in their foreign language skills.
+The SFL functions in line with the mission and vision to raise individuals who are qualified in their foreign language skills.